Cooper-pair splitters as circuit elements for realizing topological superconductors

 The rest of the paper is organized as follows.
 First, we introduce the flux-tuned three-terminal Y-splitter as a circuit element.
 Second, we consider an array of Y-splitters.
 Third, we derive the phase diagram for the array.
 Finally, we justify the simple fermionic model by considering a more detailed model.

-{\it The single Y-splitter:} The properties of the individual Y-splitter depends on the size of the loop relative to the superconducting coherence length $\xi$ as well as the Josephson coupling strength of its three junctions (assumed to be equal).
+{\it The single Y-splitter:} The properties of the individual Y-splitter depends on the size of the loop relative to the superconducting coherence length $\xi$, as well as the Josephson coupling strength of its three junctions (assumed to be equal).
 Four cases are represented in Fig.~\ref{fig:Y-splitters}, small (a, c) versus large (b, d) loops, and small (c, d) versus large (a, b) Josephson couplings.
 In case (a), where the loop is small compared to $\xi$ and couplings are strong (indicated by thin red barriers), Cooper pairs split then recombine while retaining phase coherence, with the phase difference of the separated electrons, accumulated at the junctions, controlled by flux, $\phi$, through the loop, periodic in the single-electron flux quantum, $hc/e$.
 Cooper pairs can also travel together along each arm, obeying the usual Josephson relations at the junctions within each arm.
 In case (b), with a large loop compared to $\xi$, coherent pair splitting and recombining is exponentially suppressed.
 In case (c), coherent splitting is allowed by the small loop but is suppressed compared to pair transport by the weak junctions [thicker red junctions in (c,d)].
 This is because transport along a single edge is a second order tunneling process, while transferring two electrons along different paths is a third order process.
 For case (d), the large loop and weak tunneling doubly suppress coherent splitting.
+These qualitative descriptions are supported by numerical evidence, as extensively analyzed in Appendix \ref{single_circulator}.
+There, we examine the behavior of the non-local conductance of a single Y-splitter as a function of the hopping and superconducting parameters.
+Our results reveal a natural separation into two regimes, which we interpret as indicative of the presence or absence of Cooper-pair splitting.
+These regimes are in accordance with the limit cases present in Fig. \ref{fig:Y-splitters}.